GoTarou/batchnorm-impact-study/REPORT.md

 The model is trained using the **Adam** optimizer, which adapts the learning rate for each parameter and generally leads to faster and more stable convergence compared to basic gradient descent methods.

 Adam was preferred over plain **stochastic gradient descent** (SGD) because it requires less manual tuning and performs reliably across different model configurations.
 This makes it a suitable choice for controlled experiments, where the goal is to study the effect of architectural changes rather than optimization difficulties.
+In practice, Adam showed more consistent convergence, while SGD-based methods required more careful learning rate control to avoid instability.

 ---
 ## 4.6 Regularization Methods